Which country is cheaper, the Netherlands or Belgium?

 Antwerp: The city has become known for its fashion scene.
 The main shopping street is Meir, which is where you'll find a variety of European fashion chains.
 It's also fun to buy chocolates, art, or other souvenirs around town.
 You'll find both locals and tourists perusing the main shopping areas around town.

-The Netherlands is a popular shopping destination with plenty of stores.
+Browsing through shops is a popular activity in The Netherlands.
 Amsterdam, Rotterdam, and the Hague are all full of shops where visitors can find everything from fashion to gifts to local arts and crafts.
 And each of these cities are large enough that different neighborhoods offer a variety of personalities each with their own shopping vibe.
 Some of the historic areas tend to cater to tourists and sell gifts and crafts, while the fashion neighborhoods and malls offer the latest trends in local boutique shops.
 Art galleries are also quite common, as are chain clothing stores, tourist shops, and cheese shops, but there's something for everyone.
 Even smaller cities that attract tourists will offer good deals, trendy boutiques, and local crafts.
 Look for some interesting finds in Utrecht, Amersfoort, Leiden, Den Bosch, Haarlem or other smaller cities.

-With various activities, both Belgium and The Netherlands are good places to visit during Christmas.
+With various activities, both Belgium and The Netherlands are great places to visit during Christmas.

-The Netherlands offers some nice Christmas activities.
+Many visitors go to The Netherlands during the Christmas season.
 Amsterdam, Rotterdam, Utrecht, Leiden, and many other Dutch cities decorate their historic city centers with Christmas lights, large trees, and other holiday decor.
 Additionally, many towns also host parades and festivals to celebrate the holiday season.
 One of the most popular is the arrival of Sinterklaas, a boat and horse parade that tours Dutch cities and excites the children with his arrival.
 Many shops also sell festive gifts and delicious treats.
 Some of the cities also host ice skating rinks and festivals with children's games to bring out the holiday crowds.
 And if you're looking for a fun Christmas market, check out those held in Dordrecht and Maastricht, or the cave-market in Valkenburg.

 If you're interested in the national parks, The Netherlands has some nice places to visit.
 The 21 national parks are spread across the nation and serve to protect wildlife and cultural areas.
 Many of the parks are quite small compared to what other countries offer, but they are still beautiful and significant for what they provide.
 Some of the most popular include Weerribben-Wieden, De Biesbosch, and Zuid-Kennemerland.